bjerrep/obsoleta/README.md

 `7.9.13`

+If a package should be bumped for all architectures for which it is found the arch can be specified as "all".
+This is a special arch keyword dedicated to --bump.
+The compact name will then be name:::all.

 # Generators

 Dixi has experimental support for auto generating C source files making it possible to add runtime version checking to a C/C++ based system.
 More [here](GENERATORS.md)